 My lifetime goal is to help humankind to live longer, delay the onset of age-related disease, and improve quality of life.
 Very early in my professional career, I learned that to do that we need to know what is happening inside our bodies.
 The best indicator for that is blood analysis, as it reflects the current status of our organs and body systems.

-2) A high percentage of the healthy population is not optimized: I was not looking for markers where just one out of one million people is optimized; and
+- Are common markers of health and wellness for most healthy people.
+I was not looking for markers where just one out of one million people is optimized; and

-Recently, you may have logged into your InsideTracker account and noticed your personalized optimal zones are different.
-The reason your optimal zones have changed is that last year, we decided that we needed to re-evaluate the validity of each marker’s optimal zone in order to provide our customers with the most innovative information possible.
+Since InsideTracker's creation, the optimal zones have been updated.
+We decided that we needed to re-evaluate the validity of each marker’s optimal zone in order to provide our customers with the most innovative information possible.
 To do that, we significantly expanded the size of the population database and in addition, we reviewed all of the rules extracted from the peer-reviewed scientific publications and updated them based on newer, more cutting-edge research.
-One area we specifically focused on was the impact of specific markers on the aging process and how that affects the optimal level for a specific customer (unique age, gender, ethnicity, athletic activity, and so on).
+One area we specifically focused on was the impact of specific markers on the aging process and how that affects the optimal level for you.
 Our goal is to provide personalized, powerful, and practical information to each customer, allowing you to live longer and delay the onset of age-related disease.

 InsideTracker will continue to evaluate the data and adjust optimal zones we applicable to give our customers the most precise, and personalized information possible.